 In Section G6 (Anomaly Detection Thresholds: Obligations on the DCC and Users), Section G6.6A shall not apply.

-In Section L3 (The SMKI Services), the table immediately following Section L3.18 (b)(ii) shall be replaced with the following table:
+In Section L3 (The SMKI Services), remove the row relating to the coSPartyXmlSign from the table immediately following Section L3.18 (b)(ii).